preethi54/assignment2-jadhav/README.md

 | Mocha Caramel Coffee  | Starbucks  | 3.00 $ |
 | Banana Bread  | Starbucks  | 2.80 $  |
 | Vanilla Shake  | McDonald's |2.50 $  |

+---
+## Quotes

+> The only thing you have to fear is fear itself. *- F.D Roosevelt*

+> You must be the change you wish to see in the world. *- Mahatma Gandhi*